What Is Modern Monetary Theory (MMT)?

 How Does MMT Deal With Inflation from Money Creation?

 Modern monetary theory proponents argue that high inflation rates should not occur unless there is full employment in the economy.
-But, if the government spends too much, the excess demand will also cause inflation.
+If the government spends too much, the excess demand will also cause inflation.
 In either case, MMT suggests that inflation can be curtailed by reducing government spending and raising taxes.

 Article Sources